 (p) Flexible Ramping Product.
 The CAISO will allocate and settle payments and charges for the Flexible Ramping Product according to Section 11.25, where the CAISO will consider EIM Base Schedules of non-participating resources as Self-Schedules.

 (q) EIM Transfer System Resource Settlement Information.
-The CAISO will provide EIM Entities with non-binding Settlement information associated with E-+nergy transfer schedule changes from their respective base schedules between EIM Entity Balancing Authority Areas if –
+The CAISO will provide EIM Entities with non-binding Settlement information associated with Energy transfer schedule changes from their respective base schedules between EIM Entity Balancing Authority Areas if –

 (1) the EIM Entities provide the CAISO with a mutually agreed upon location for the settlement of such schedule changes; and